 There is no risk of rejecting the donor lung artery, since it is not living blood vessel.

 The truncus will now act as the aorta, carrying red blood from the left ventricle to the body.
 Surgeries will need to be repeated as your child grows.

 The more complicated types of Truncus may be treated with a Fontan-style of operation.
-For further information visit the following:

 The surgery changes the pressures inside the heart, and it may take your baby a while to adapt to the new ones.
 It is not uncommon for a child to pick up an infection, such as a chest infection or infected wound while undergoing treatment.
 Some children react badly to some kinds of medicines.

 The kind of surgery needed can sometimes cause a very fast (tachycardia), or very slow (bradycardia) pulse rate, which may need medication to keep it stable.